NGcodeX/spiderdiplome/README.md

 # Security Manager

 The security manager in a school registration portal is responsible for ensuring the overall security and integrity of the system.I as the security manager i am in charge of overseeing the implementation and maintenance of various security measures to protect the sensitive data of students, faculty, and staff.
-The responsibilities of the security manager includes:
+Th responsibilities of the security manager includes:

 ## Responsibilities